 Know Your Wardrobe Needs

 When you know what you are doing, you can buy clothes for those activities.
-For example, I work from home for most of the week and dress casually for that, but I also volunteer and wear a dress or skirt.
+For example, I work from home for most of the week and dress casually, but I also volunteer and wear a dress or skirt.
 My needs are primarily casual 60% of the time and business dressy 40% of the time.
 Knowing that I won’t buy an evening gown or fancy cocktail dresses even if they are on sale at an excellent price because I never go to black-tie events.

 Reevaluate Your Style

 By the time you turn 30, you might realize that your style has evolved.
 Opening your closet might be a trip back over the last ten years of trying different trends, styles, colors, etc. Your 30s is an excellent time to reevaluate your style.
-Once you have defined your style, then you can look at what you need to donate or toss from your wardrobe and what pieces you need to acquire to accurately describe who you are now and what you are doing in life.
+Once you have defined your style, you can look at what you need to donate or toss from your wardrobe and what pieces you need to acquire to accurately describe who you are now and what you are doing in life.
 A quick tip: Open your closet and see which colors, prints, fabrics, and design details attract you.

 Prune Your Wardrobe

-Take everything out of your closet, then pick 5 of your favorite pieces, try them on to make sure they still fit and put them back in your closet.
+Take everything out of your closet, then pick 5 of your favorite pieces, try them on to make sure they still fit, and put them back in your closet.
 Keep doing this until your wardrobe is 3/4 full.
 You can take note of anything that needs to be mended and set it aside.
 I have a basket under my bed where I put the things that I’ll fix.
 Make a list on your phone of the clothing items that you need.

 Buy Clothes Made from Good Quality Materials

 Natural materials such as cotton, linen, viscose, silk, wool, and cashmere have many benefits.
 The pros of clothes made from these materials are that they’re more comfortable to wear, long-lasting, and make you look much better than cheaper materials such as polyester.
 They’re also more eco-friendly.
-You can make them even more eco-friendly (and make it better for the living things that provide us with some of these materials) if you buy clothes secondhand.
+You can make your clothes more eco-friendly (and make it better for the living things that provide us with some of these materials) if you buy clothes secondhand.
 Secondhand clothes are also more budget-friendly.